renevoorburg/omnesviae/README.md

 ### Your local copy of OmnesViae

-You can run OmnesViae on your local compute using `docker`.
-To run it, build the image and start the containers required.
+You can run OmnesViae on your local computer using `docker`.
+Make sure you run `composer` first (instructions to follow...).
+After that, build the image and start the containers required.
 This is done by executing these commands, while in the project directory:

 	docker-compose build
 	docker-compose up -d